 Kiran Rao breaks down the visual texture of ‘Laapataa Ladies’

-Mumbai: Filmmaker Kiran Rao, whose directorial ‘Laapataa Ladies’ bagged 13 Filmfare Awards, has deconstructed the production design and the art...
+Filmmaker Kiran Rao, who’s directorial ‘Laapataa Ladies’ bagged 13 Filmfare Awards, has deconstructed the production design and the art direction of...

-Mumbai: Filmmaker Kiran Rao, whose directorial ‘Laapataa Ladies’ bagged 13 Filmfare Awards, has deconstructed the production design and the art direction of the film.
+Filmmaker Kiran Rao, who’s directorial ‘Laapataa Ladies’ bagged 13 Filmfare Awards, has deconstructed the production design and the art direction of the film.

 One thing that really stands out in the film, apart from the performances and the story, is the way the visual texture of the story has been designed.

-Probe her further about the production design, and she told IANS, “A lot of this film, I felt would work only, if we created this world that was textural.
+Probe her further about the production design, and she told, “A lot of this film, I felt would work only, if we created this world that was textural.
 It had some of the beauty of Indian villages without being unrealistic, without trying to beautify it or make it glamorous.
-Also we didn’t want it to be too culturally specific but draw from the various kinds of local art and craft that we have.
-So Vikram Singh, my production designer and I worked for at least 6 months prior to the film”.
+Also, we didn’t want it to be too culturally specific but draw from the various kinds of local art and craft that we have.
+So, Vikram Singh, my production designer and I worked for at least 6 months prior to the film”.

 Presented by Jio Studios, 'Laapataa Ladies' is directed by Kiran Rao and produced by Aamir Khan and Jyoti Deshpande.
 The film has been made under the banner of Aamir Khan Productions and Kindling Productions.